 You won’t be bombarded with daily blog posts.
 That is something I’m adamant about.
 The quality of the content would suffer.
 My mental health would suffer.
 Even the sparrows in the garden would suffer.
 And you don’t want to mess with the sparrows.

 Mark this on your calendar.
 I post new content on the blog every other month.
-Usually the first or second Thursday of the month at 7:00 am.
+Usually, Thursdays at 7:00 am.
 So it’s ready for you when you check your phone in bed first thing in the morning.
 You know, with one eye closed hiding under the duvet.

 Let’s start here!

 Here’s a quick way to solve that problem.

 It’s simple and easy.
 You can subscribe to the monthly newsletter for convenience.
-It’s packed with a subscriber-only design column and ocassional freebies/giveaways.
+It’s packed with a subscriber-only design column and occasional freebies/giveaways.
 No more, no less, no spam.
 And you can unsubscribe anytime.

 What I like the most about the newsletter is that it’s actually a two-way conversation.
 I send you my monthly email first.
 Then you can reply with a witty comment or home decor dilemma.
 Your email goes straight to my inbox.
 And voilà!
 I reply to all your emails.
 Always.